hiba-py/River-water-quality/part-two-features.md

 ## 5. Line Graph of Water Quality Over Time
 Implemented a time series graphing option that visualises the water quality across rivers for chosen time periods using `matplotlib.pyplot`.

-Programme calls `extract_river_data()` with `period` parameter to get yearly data, then loops over dictionary to get yearly average data.
-Y values are stored in a dictionary of lists, and `np.arange()` is used to gain x-values (the years).

-Time periods are validated by `get_time_period()` function which prompts user for start and end years.
-The function ensures the entered value is of valid year by `get_valid_year()`, and start year is earlier than later year.
+Time periods are validated by the `get_time_period()` function, which prompts the user for start and end years.
+The function ensures the entered value is a valid year by `get_valid_year()`, and the start year is earlier than the later year.

+Main plotting is performed by the `plot_time_graph()` function, which in turn calls the helper function `get_plot_data()`.
+This helper function converts data from a dictionary into NumPy arrays to create accessible plot-time graphs for each river.
+The function loops through each time period, then through each river to calculate yearly averages and append each average to the array.
+X values are 1-dimensional arrays containing years using `np.arange()`.
+Y values are initially appended to a 1-D array, then changed to 2-dimensional arrays using `reshape` with dimensions (number of years x number of rivers) to allow `matplotlib.pyplot` to plot each river as a separate line.

 ### Design choices:
-1. Utlises existing functions to reduce redudant code and maximise efficiency.
+1. Utilises existing functions to reduce redundant code and maximise efficiency.
-2. Uses colour cycling so that each river is of different colour, this ensures easy readablity.
-This is done by creating a list of valid colours in `matplotlib.pyplot`, where colour is chosen by index from using the modulo of the iteration step and the length of valid colour.
-3. Helpful error message is displayed if time period is not logically valid.
+2. A helpful error message is displayed if the time period is not logically valid.
-4. Additional condition added to `extract_river_data()` to only get yearly data for chosen time period.
+3. Additional condition added to `extract_river_data()` to only get yearly data for the chosen time period.
+4. Added title displaying time period and axis labels with scientific notation.
+5. Use NumPy arrays to handle multi-river data efficiently and support `matplotlib`.
+6. Separated data extraction into `get_plot_data()` helper function for cleaner code organisation.